Bitter Blood: Synopsis

-In July 1984, Delores Lynch and her daughter Janie are found murdered on their four-acre estate in Oldham County, Kentucky.
-With little evidence left behind by the killer, detectives question Delores' son Tom, who stands to inherit the estate but is eventually eliminated as a suspect.
-One detective seeks the advice of another, more experienced investigator, who tells him, "That family has a dark cloud in it somewhere.
-Find the dark cloud, and you've found your killer."
+In July 1984, Delores Lynch and her daughter Janie were found murdered on their four-acre estate in Oldham County, Kentucky.
+With little evidence left behind by the killer, detectives questioned Delores' son Tom, who stood to inherit the estate but was eventually eliminated as a suspect.

-Tom is married to Susie Newsom, the niece of North Carolina Supreme Court chief justice Susie Sharp.
-Delores had never taken to Susie, and increasing marital friction led to Tom embarking in an affair with his dental assistant, leading to a difficult divorce and custody battle.
-Ten months after the murders, Newsom’s parents and grandmother are shot to death in their home in Winston-Salem.
-As Newsom's father had agreed to testify in favor of Tom in the custody case, police begin to speculate that she played a role in the killings.
+Tom had been married to Susie Newsom, the niece of North Carolina Supreme Court chief justice Susie Sharp.
+Delores Lynch had never approved of Susie, and increasing marital friction led Tom to begin an affair with his dental assistant, prompting a contentious divorce and custody battle.
+Ten months after the murders, Newsom’s parents and grandmother were shot to death in their home in Winston-Salem.
+Since Newsom's father had agreed to testify in favor of Tom in the custody case, police began to speculate that she had played a role in the killings.

-Newsom becomes a prime suspect along with her cousin, Fritz Klenner, an unlicensed physician in Reidsville.
-On June 3, 1985, before investigators can make an arrest, Klenner fires on police officers when they attempt to raid his Greensboro apartment; he, Newsom and her two children flee from the scene, resulting in a low-speed police chase.
+Newsom became a prime suspect along with her cousin, Fritz Klenner, an unlicensed physician in Reidsville.
+On June 3, 1985, before investigators could make an arrest, Klenner fired on police officers when they attempted to raid his Greensboro apartment.
+Klenner, Newsom, and her two children fled from the scene, resulting in a low-speed police chase.

-When his SUV is stopped, Klenner opens fire with a machine gun, wounding three officers.
-Before they can respond in kind, he detonates an explosive charge inside the vehicle, killing himself and his three passengers.
+When Klenner's SUV was stopped, he opened fire with a machine gun, wounding three officers.
+Before police were able to respond, Klenner detonated an explosive charge inside the vehicle, killing himself and his three passengers.
 Autopsies performed on the children reveal that both of the boys had ingested cyanide before they were shot in their heads at close range.
 Later, the authorities determine that Newsom ignited the explosives in the SUV.